dgudim2/obsidian_vault/uni/Economics/presentation-nigeria/notes.md

 # GDP - 1st slide

-It is 31st place in the world by the GDP in 2022 the GDP was 477 billion dollars
+- It is 31st place in the world by the GDP
+- In 2022 the GDP was 477 billion dollars
-There was a dip in 2009, 2014 - 2017, 2020
+- There was a dip in 2009, 2014 - 2017, 2020
-2009 - armed rebellion against the government
+- 2009 - armed rebellion against the government
-2020 - COVID
+- 2020 - COVID

 But per capita, the GDP is just 2184 because of the number of people living there In comparison, in Lithuania, GDP per capita is 24826 (move than 10 times more)